-The resulting goodwill on acquisition of euro 848,441 and can mainly be explained by the group restructuring costs (notary costs, auditors fees,...) incurred after 30 June 2013, date at which the exchange ratio in this Cross Border Merger was determined.
+The resulting goodwill on acquisition of euro 848,441 and can mainly be explained by the group restructuring costs (notary costs, auditors fees,...) incurred after 30 June 2013, date at which the exchange ratio in this Cross Border Merger was determined (see table on page a27).